 The closure does not apply to medical services and emergency centers.
-The decision is aimed at protecting people's health and managing domestic energy consumption, the Iranian government said in a statement, according to the state-run IRNA news agency.
+The decision is aimed at protecting people's health and managing domestic energy consumption, according to the Iranian government's announcement, according to the IRNA news agency.

 An Iranian boy sprinkles water to cool off on July 28.